ksasao/MomentStack/README.md

 - **Parameters:**
 	- `p=@<lat>,<lng>,<zoom>z` (required) sets the map center and zoom.
 	- `t=<text>` supplies popup content.
 Newlines are converted to `<br>` for readability.
-	- `edit=t` reveals the overlay form, current-location button, and allows posting back to the device when `device` is present.
-	- `device=http://<device-ip>` tells the page which local API endpoint to use for `GET/POST /api/location`.
+	- `d=<device-ip-or-url>` both enables the edit overlay/current-location button and points the page at the device that will handle `POST /api/location`.
 - The map is rendered with Leaflet 1.9 and OpenStreetMap tiles; zoom controls appear at the bottom-left.

 ## Device API